-By improvement, I mean brighter, clearer skin, improved skin texture and a reduction in pore size.
+By improvement, I mean brighter, clearer skin, improved skin texture, and reduced pore size.
 Over time, retinol can also help with hyperpigmentation, fine lines, wrinkles, and even acne.

-Before we get into all of the retinol goodness that the drugstore offers, let’s take a look at what retinol is and how it works.
+Before we get into all of the retinol goodness that the affordable brands offer in this drugstore retinol guide, let’s take a look at what retinol is and how it works.

-What is Retinol
+What is Retinol?

-- As a supplement, it’s used to treat vitamin A deficiency, but we love it for other reasons, especially it’s topical use as an anti-aging treatment.
+- As a supplement, it is used to treat vitamin A deficiency, but we love it for other reasons, especially its topical use as an anti-aging treatment.

 That’s quite an impressive list.
-But before you go to the drugstore and pick up the first retinol that you come across, it’s important to understand the difference between retinoid products.
+But before you go to the drugstore and pick up the first retinol you come across, it’s important to understand the difference between retinoid products.

 The Different Types of Retinoids

 There are so many different variations of retinoids.
-This makes it quite confusing when you are trying to decide which one to try.
+This makes it quite confusing when trying to decide which one to try.

 Let’s take a quick look at the main retinoids from weakest to strongest:

-- Retinyl palmitate must be broken down into retinol, then retinaldehyde and finally retinoic acid before becoming available for your skin to use.
+- Retinyl palmitate must be broken down into retinol, then retinaldehyde, and finally retinoic acid before becoming available for your skin to use.

-- Retinol must be converted into retinaldehyde then retinoic acid before becoming available for your skin to use.
+- Retinol must be converted into retinaldehyde and then retinoic acid before becoming available for your skin to use.

-Clearly using retinoids is not a quick anti-aging fix.
+Clearly, using retinoids is not a quick anti-aging fix.
 Note that prescription retinoids will work quicker than over-the-counter retinoids.
 As a result, you should see improvements in your skin faster.

 This post contains affiliate links, and any purchases made through these links will result in a commission for me at no extra cost to you.
 Please read my Disclosure for additional information.